linode/docs/docs/websites/host-a-website-with-high-availability.md

     {: .note}
     > In the Linode Manger, you may notice that the netmask for your private IP addresses is /17.
 Firewalld does not recognize this, so a /32 prefix should be used instead.

-4. Reload your firewall configuration and enable it to start automatically on boot:
+4. Reload your firewall configuration and enable the `firewalld` service to start automatically on boot:

         firewall-cmd --reload
         systemctl enable firewalld